bolkedebruin/rdpgw/README.md

  hosts:
   - localhost:3389
   - my-{{ preferred_username }}-host:3389
   # Allow the user to connect to any host (insecure)
+  - any
+ # if true the server randomly selects a host to connect to
- enableOverride: false
+ roundRobin: false

-# Open ID Connect specific settings (required)
+# Open ID Connect specific settings
 openId:
  providerUrl: http://keycloak/auth/realms/test
  clientId: rdpgw